openspending/community.openspending.org/blog/_posts/2012-06-11-upload-videos.md

 <iframe src="http://player.vimeo.com/video/43762097" width="500" height="375" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe> <p><a href="http://vimeo.com/43762097">How to Fix Errors in OpenSpending</a> from <a href="http://vimeo.com/okf">Open Knowledge Foundation</a> on <a href="http://vimeo.com">Vimeo</a>.</p>

 Please let us know if you upload a new dataset and if you have any feedback.
-You can get in touch any time via the [mailing list]()
+You can get in touch any time via the [mailing list](http://lists.okfn.org/mailman/listinfo/openspending).